wp-plugins/woocommerce-multilingual/readme.txt

 * Tested compatibility with WordPress 4.2
 * Security review and fixes
 * Made the key "woocommerce_cancelled_order_settings" translatable
-* Email heading and subject sent after placing an order were not translated when using ëCompleteí button on orders page
+* Email heading and subject sent after placing an order were not translated when using ‚ÄòComplete‚Äô button on orders page
 * Bug fixed: warning about minimum order requirement always showing in some conditions when using a child theme

 = 3.5.4 =